juve-xx/Juve-xx.github.io/content/News/example/index.md

 ---
-title: Looking for postdoc positions
+title: An investigation on XOR data